-Cognitive or thinking skills are improved by learning a foreign language in high school.
+Cognitive or thinking skills are improved by learning a foreign language.
 Significant research shows that students who pursue this path are likelier to become stronger thinkers.
 This is also often evidenced by higher scores on standardized tests like the SAT® and ACT®, and by better grade point averages.

 In the US, most colleges require at least one to two years of foreign language in high school.
 Critics suggest this isn’t enough, and students would be better off pursuing bilingualism much earlier in life when the ability to learn a language is highest.
 It’s still quite possible for people to gain fluency if they start studying in high school, and more advanced classes can be taken in college, if needed.
 Also, high school students might still be able to accrue up to four years of study and practice from freshman to senior year.
 This will meet requirements for college entry and accomplish much more.

 Another advantage is that language studies almost always have a cultural context.
 Students don’t just learn about the words spoken — they also get a view into the cultural behaviors of another language’s speakers.
-This makes taking a foreign language in high school even more useful because it imparts a global perspective, widening understanding of the greater world.
+This makes taking foreign language courses even more useful because it imparts a global perspective, widening understanding of the greater world.

 A second language can also give people an extra edge when pursuing a career, especially in countries where regular contact with speakers of that language occurs.
 For example, in the US, there are a high number of Spanish speakers and the need for bilingual employees is very strong.
 In some fields and some areas of the country, it’s hard to get a job without speaking Spanish.
 Further, anyone who wants to travel to other countries for pleasure or business will benefit from having knowledge of that country’s language.